MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 | vstsFeedPackagePublish      | The package name.
 Must be lower case.
 Use only letters, numbers, and dashes.                                              |
 | packagePublishDescription   | Description of the package content.                                                                                       |

 To publish packages to an Azure Artifacts feed from your pipeline, you must add the **Project Collection Build Service** identity as a **Contributor** from your feed's settings.
 See [Adding users/groups permissions to a feed](../../artifacts/feeds/feed-permissions.md) for more details.
+Note that sometimes adding the User/Group reference **Project Collection Build Service** may not be sufficient, you may have to add **<project-name> Build Service** as a contributor, instead.

 To publish to an external feed, you must first create a service connection to authenticate with your feed. see [Manage service connection](../library/service-endpoints.md) for more details.